DinoChiesa/devjam3-20170405/Labs/Core/02---API-Development---Nodejs-Target/README.md

 # Use case

-You have a requirement to create a reverse proxy for taking requests from the Internet and forward them to an existing service.
-The reverse proxy should hide the complexity and interface details of the underlying service.
-Also Clients (mobile apps, Web apps etc.) making requests to the proxy may not be aware of the internal network and service.
+Many existing services have an HTTP interface.
+REST and SOAP services are good examples here.

+However, some systems are not easily accessible via HTTP, though they may be accessible from a program, such as a nodejs program, that relies on a library.
+Examples of such systems are:

+* traditional databases, NoSQL databases
+* LDAP stores
+* message queues
+* FTP servers
+* AWS Lambda functions

+In cases where the "target" system does not expose an HTTP interface, you cannot simply define a traditional reverse proxy in Apigee Edge.
+You need to write some connecting logic.

 # How can Apigee Edge help?

-Apigee Edge enables you to quickly expose backend services as APIs.
-You do this by creating an API proxy that provides a facade for the backend service that you want to expose.
-You only need to provide the network address for the backend service, along with some information that Edge uses to create the API proxy that is exposed to developers.
+Apigee Edge enables you to write code to produce an API facade for the non-HTTP backend service that you want to expose.

-The API proxy decouples your backend service implementation from the API that developers consume.
-This shields developers from future changes to your backend services.
-As you update backend services, developers, insulated from those changes, can continue to call the API uninterrupted.

-In this lab we will see how to create a reverse proxy, that routes inbound requests to existing HTTP backend services.
+In this lab we will see how to create a reverse proxy, that routes inbound requests to an existing service, via a nodejs intermediary layer.

 # Pre-requisites